mtconnect/mtcup/guides/modeling-strut-assy.md

 ![strut-assy-front.png](/strut-assy/strut-assy-front.png)

-The operator inputs a job information and production quantity into the human machine interface, presents a strut assembly, inserts end fittings, and cycles the machine.
+The operator inputs job information and production quantity into the human machine interface, presents a strut assembly, inserts end fittings, and cycles the machine.
 At cycle end, a label is printed and applied with relevant job information, and the assembly is removed.

 ![strut-assy-view.png](/strut-assy/strut-assy-view.png)